julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 - restore household harmony
 - avoid exposure to "spring wind" believed to carry illness

-Chinese tradition aligned agricultural timing with cosmic balance rather than celebration—planting only when calendrical permission allowed, not when weather seemed ready.
+Chinese tradition aligned agricultural timing with cosmic balance rather than celebration: planting only when calendrical permission allowed, not when weather seemed ready.

 ---